 Every complete sentence consists of a subject and a predicate.
 A place or item is mentioned in a sentence along with information about the person or thing it refers to.
-The predicate discusses the subject, even if the subject is what the Words For Sentence Making For Class 8 (English Grammar) are about.
+The predicate discusses the subject, even if the subject is what the Words For Sentence Making For Class 8 (English Grammar) is about.

 The subject of the sentence is the portion of it that discusses the person or thing being discussed.
 A complete phrase or clause, a pronoun, or a noun can be the subject of a Words For Sentence Making For Class 8 (English Grammar).

 The portion of the sentence that discusses the subject is known as the predicate. e.g.

 - Joseph likes to play volleyball.

 The fact that the sentence expresses something about Joseph’s preferences makes Joseph the topic of the sentence.
 What is it saying, then?
 It claims Joseph enjoys playing volleyball.
 Joseph is the subject in this example, while “likes to play volleyball” is the predicate.
 After locating the verb in the sentence, we ask, “Who?” or “what?” in the sentence to identify the subject.
 The verb “play” is first to be found in the aforementioned statement.
 So, we start by asking, who plays?
 The response will be that Joseph performs, and that’s how we know the subject is Joseph.

 - The horse ran.

 Here, the subject is running, therefore we question, “Who ran?”
 “Horse” is the response.
 The predicate is “ran,” and the subject is the horse.

 Since the verb, in this case, is “red,” we should first define red.
 The response is “vehicle.”
 The predicate is “red,” while the subject is “The automobile.”Note that although the subject typically comes before the sentence, this is not always the case. e.g. Here comes the train.